material-motion/material-motion/specifications/runtime/README.md

 > A plan is an object representing **what you want something to do**.

-To answer the second question we introduce two more types: the `Performer` and the `Scheduler`.
+To answer the second question we introduce two more types: the `Performer` and the `Runtime`.

 > A performer's sole responsibility is to fulfill the contract defined by one or more plans.
-A scheduler is the entity that creates performers.
+A runtime is the entity that creates performers.

 Here's how these objects fit together:

-1. Plans are added to a scheduler.
+1. Plans are added to a runtime.
-2. Schedulers create performers.
+2. Runtimes create performers.
 3. Performers fulfill the plans.

 In visual form: